 The following sites may be useful in looking for vacancies:

-The stages in the Civil Service Fast Stream application process are two online questionnaires, an e-tray exercise and a video interview.
-Successful applicants from these stages may then face further tests (depending on the chosen scheme), followed by a half day assessment centre and a final selection assessment.
+The Civil Service Fast Stream recruitment process has several phases, including online tests, work based scenarios, and a video interview.
+Successful applicants from these stages may then complete further tests (depending on the chosen scheme), followed by a half day assessment centre and a final selection assessment.

 Nationality requirements may apply to Civil Service posts - check the relevant websites before applying.